WarrickSmith/music-manager/Docs/mm-plan.md

    - Refer to the project Docs at Docs/appwriteAPI and online at https://appwrite.io/docs/references/cloud/server-nodejs/storage for Storage API details.

+   - A value for APPWRITE_BUCKET_ID already exists in the .env.local file so no .env.local valuse need to be implemented.

 2. **Functional File Upload Hook**

    - Update the hook to interact with server-side API routes without progress tracking: